echayotte/Projet_EyeTracking/readme.md

 # EyeTracking BD

+## Get access to the site :
+http://127.0.0.1:8000/

 ## more files you can view and have yet no tab on site :
-http://127.0.0.1:8000/
 http://127.0.0.1:8000/board/create/1 //add a board on a comic
 http://127.0.0.1:8000/pages/edit // create areas on a board
 http://127.0.0.1:8000/pages/mapping //testing sound on areas'board